-- 2.1 This document has been developed in connection with the Strategic Review Board (SRB) and Commissioning Review Board (CRB) and in accordance with the Health and Social Care Act 2008 (regulated Activities) Regulations 2014 (part 3 as amended) and the Care Quality Commission (Registration) Regulations 2009 (part 4 as amended), Department of Health Guidance: Community Equipment and Care Homes (2004); Care Homes Regulations 2001; Health & Safety at Work Act 1974; Management of Health & Safety at Work Regulations 1999, Provision and Use of Work Equipment Regulations (PUWER) 1998, and the Royal College of Occupational Therapists 'Care Homes and Equipment Guiding Principles for Assessment and Provision' (2019). - 2.2 The SRB and CRB represents Partners of the Integrated Community Loan Equipment Service, Section 75 Agreement and Section 101 with Thurrock Council with Essex County Council.
-As at the commencement date this document has been developed with the oversight of the parties listed below: - Essex County Council (ECC Host) - East Suffolk North Essex NHS Foundation Trust (NEECS)
+- 2.1 This document has been developed in connection with the Strategic Review Board (SRB) and Commissioning Review Board (CRB) and in accordance with the Health and Social Care Act 2008 (regulated Activities) Regulations 2014 (part 3) and the Care Quality Commission (Registration) Regulations 2009 (part 4), Department of Health Guidance: Community Equipment and Care Homes (2004); Care Homes Regulations 2001; Health & Safety at Work Act 1974; Management of Health & Safety at Work Regulations 1992, Provision and Use of Work Equipment Regulations (PUWER) 1998, the Eastern Regional Guidance for Provision of Community Equipment in Care Homes (updated 2015) and the Royal College of Occupational Therapists 'Care Homes and Equipment Guiding Principles for Assessment and Provision' (2019). - 2.2 The SRB and CRB represents Partners of the Integrated Community Equipment Service, Section 75 Agreement with Essex County Council.
+This document has been developed with the oversight of the Partners: - Essex County Council (ECC Host) - East Suffolk North Essex NHS Foundation Trust (ESNEFT) (and hosts ACE) - Mid Essex CCG (ME CCG) - Mid Essex Hospital Trust (MEHT)

+- Thurrock Council

+- Essex Partnership University NHS Foundation Trust EPUT (commissioned on behalf of Castle Point and Rochford CCG)

+- Thurrock CCG

-- Mid South Essex ICB including Mid Essex Hospital Trust (MEHT) - Thurrock Council - Essex Partnership University NHS Foundation Trust EPUT (commissioned on behalf of South East Alliance-) - Thurrock Alliance (until 30/06/23) - Brentwood & Basildon Alliance - West Essex Alliance is not part of the Section 75 partnership agreement and a separate pathway for provision of NHS funded community equipment exists in West Essex, however the guidance in this document applies in West Essex unless otherwise stated
+- Brentwood & Basildon CCG

+- West Essex CCG is not part of the Section 75 partnership agreement and a separate pathway for provision of NHS funded community equipment exists in West Essex, however the guidance in this document applies in West Essex unless otherwise stated

-The Community Equipment Loan Service is commissioned by ECC from Essex Cares Ltd (Essex Equipment Service).
+The Community Equipment Service is commissioned by ECC from Essex Cares Ltd (Essex Equipment Service).
 In addition, the Partners have commissioning responsibility for:

-- East Suffolk North Essex NHS Foundation Trust (NEECS) - Provide - Hertfordshire Partnership University Foundation Trust (HPFT) - NELFT - 2.3 Community Equipment Loan Services: These services are contracted by Partner Organisations to provide community equipment on loan to adults and children following assessment by health and/or social care practitioners within a Section 75 Agreement or Section 101 Agreement.
+- Provide - Anglian Community Enterprise (ACE) - 2.3 Community Equipment Services: These services are contracted by Partner Organisations to provide community equipment on loan to adults and children following assessment by health and/or social care practitioners within a Section 75 Agreement.
 Equipment is provided to assist people to perform essential activities of daily living and to maintain their health, independence and wellbeing in the community.
-Whilst the Community Equipment Loan Service Provider may change in the future, the underlying principles of the guidance will stand. - 2.4 The aim of this document is to promote understanding between managers/owners of care homes, health and social care commissioners and Community Equipment Loan Services commissioned by health and social care.
+Whilst the Community Equipment Service Provider may change in the future, the underlying principles of the guidance will stand. - 2.4 The aim of this document is to promote understanding between managers/owners of care homes, health and social care commissioners and Community Equipment Services commissioned by health and social care.
 It forms the basis of local policies, agreements and contracts. - 2.5 Staff with nursing and care management responsibilities play an important part in identifying equipment needs when a person commences living in a care home and when their care needs change.
 People living in care homes have the same rights to services, including the provision of some equipment, as those living in their own homes.
 Care homes may provide a range of care including intermediate care, palliative care, respite care and continuing health care. - 2.6 It is expected that care homes will provide a range of equipment to meet a variety of care needs, including variations in height, weight and size.
 They should relate to the care for which the home is registered and fulfil their health and safety obligations to their own care staff.
 This responsibility is detailed in Section 8 and Appendix 2.